 Most of the cruises are on a junk boat, a traditional Chinese sailing ship.
 They are much smaller than your standard cruise ship and usually have fewer than 20 cabins.
 Everyone is assigned their own cabin and most boats have en-suite bathroom facilities.
 The price is usually all-inclusive of activities and meals.
 The only things you should need money for are beverages, tips, and anything you would like to purchase on land.
 However, always check with your cruise prior to arrival.
 Private tours can be arranged as well.

 Bai Tu Long Bay is an extension of Halong Bay and is located in the northeast.
 The area is only open to select tour operators and it has yet to see the same level of tourism as Halong Bay.
 Thus, resulting in calmer and clearer waters.
 The islands are not as densely packed as those of Halong but the landscape is very similar and just as beautiful.
 Bai Tu Long Bay can be a great alternative or addition to a Halong Bay visit.

 How to Get to Halong Bay

-Most travelers that wish to visit Halong Bay will fly into Noi Bai International Airport and use the city of Hanoi as a home base.
+Most travelers that wish to visit Halong Bay will fly into Noi Bai International Airport (HAN) and use the city of Hanoi as a home base.
 The airport is 30 km (19 miles) from Hanoi.
-Joining an organized tour and leaving the logistics to them is probably the easiest and most practical way to see the bay.
+The easiest and most practical way to see the bay is to join an organized tour and leave the logistics to them.
 Shuttle busses leave the city every morning and many offer hotel pickup within the Old City.
 It’s about 180 km (112 mi) to Halong bay.
 Most tours depart around 7:30 am and take about 3.5 hours to reach the dock.
 The tours will then return you to Hanoi upon disembarking.

 How Long to Stay in Halong Bay